-Artist and writer David Lance Goines was born May 29, 1945 in Grants Pass, Oregon, and is the oldest of eight children.
+Artist and writer David Lance Goines (1945-2023) was born in Grants Pass, Oregon, the oldest of eight children.
 His father was a civil engineer, and his mother, an accomplished artist and calligrapher.
-David Goines attended the University of California at Berkeley as a Classics major, but in his second year was expelled as a consequence of his participation in the Free Speech Movement.
+Goines attended the University of California at Berkeley as a Classics major, but in his second year was expelled as a consequence of his participation in the Free Speech Movement.
 Though later readmitted, he had by then lost his taste for higher education and in 1965 apprenticed with a Berkeley printer, becoming in the fullness of time a journeyman of that Art and Mystery.

 In 1968 he founded Saint Hieronymus Press in the same Berkeley printshop where he had learned his trade.
-There he has remained, designing his work and printing it by both letterpress and photo-offset lithography.
-He is closely associated with his friend Alice Waters and her world-renowned restaurant Chez Panisse, for which he’s made a commemorative poster every year since its first birthday in 1972.
+There he remained, designing his work and printing it by both letterpress and photo-offset lithography.
+He was closely associated with his friend Alice Waters and her world-renowned restaurant Chez Panisse, for which he made a commemorative poster every year since its first birthday in 1972.